bgoonz/gists-revamp/by-extension/markdown/Beginner-s.md

 **A component accesses its props via the** `this.props` **object.**

-_Any prop a parent component passes down to a child component is accessible inside the child component’s_ `this.prop` _object._
+_Any prop a parent component passes down to a child component is accessible inside the child component's_ `this.prop` _object._

 So our child component keeps its own state that tracks whether the component has been clicked or not.